Amorites/VuePress-with-Netlify-CMS/docs/index.md

 actionText: Get Started →
 actionLink: /guide/
 features:
-  - details: >-
-      Use Netlify CMS to create and manage markdown content within your Git repo.
+  - details: Use Netlify CMS to create and manage your content within your Git repo.
-    title: Git-powered content workflow
+    title: Git-powered content
-  - details: Use Vue components in your markdown and to create your own custom theme.
+  - details: Create your own custom theme and use Vue components in your content.
     title: Vue-powered development
   - details: >-
-      VuePress generates static HTML for fast first page load, then browses as an SPA.
+      VuePress generates static html for fast page load, then runs as a slick SPA.
-    title: '"Best of both worlds" performance'
+    title: '"Best of both" performance'
 footer: Template maintained by Pete Davis | MIT Licensed
 ---